KleeX/multimodule_android_twitter/README.md

 `twitter_secret="your_secret"`

 All tests are in separate module, except presenters tests.
-The are located in the `app` module, because of *Moxy* library implementation.
+They are located in the `app` module, because of *Moxy* library implementation.

 In the project, you can see how to make all modules maximum independent